skypad123/ntu_sa-roomsense2-mono/client/readme.md

 2.    run the cmd ```sudo raspi-config``` to ensure that 'ARM I2C Interface' is enabled under 'Interface Options'
 3.    run the cmd ```sudo i2cdetect -y 1``` to scan and check for all i2c based sensors (29,40,48,62)

+### install script for mic
+1.    run the cmd ```sudo pip3 install --upgrade adafruit-python-shell``` to install adafruit-shell
+2.    run the cmd ```wget https://raw.githubusercontent.com/adafruit/Raspberry-Pi-Installer-Scripts/master/i2smic.py``` to download script
+3.    run the cmd ```sudo python3 i2smic.py``` to run the installation script
+4.    type `y` and enter to have the i2s mic module support to be load at boot
+5.    type `y` and enter to reboot rpi

 ### Configuration References
 - running rpi headless -
 https://learn.sparkfun.com/tutorials/headless-raspberry-pi-setup/wifi-with-dhcp#:~:text=Enable%20WiFi,wpa_supplicant%2F%20directory%20in%20the%20filesystem.